nopnop2002/webioOP/README.md

 # webioOP

-An incomplete webiopi clone of the Orange-Pi series.
+An incomplete webioPI clone of the Orange-Pi series.

 # Install flask on root